CG Principle

 Remuneration

-The Company determines a clear and transparent director remuneration policy by comparing remuneration packages with those provided by leading listed companies in the SET and comparable companies in the same industry, taking into account the company’s business performance and experience, duties, roles and responsibilities of the directors in order to attract and retain qualified directors.
+The Company determines a clear and transparent director remuneration policy by comparing remuneration packages with those provided by leading listed companies in the SET and comparable companies in the same industry, taking into account the Company’s business performance and experience, duties, roles and responsibilities of the directors in order to attract and retain qualified directors.
 The remuneration structure is determined in the form of annual remuneration, meeting allowances and bonuses in accordance with the specified criteria.

 Directors